A Bernstein-type inequality for rational functions in weighted Bergman spaces: Introduction

 \section{Abstract}

-We prove Bernstein-type inequalities in weighted Bergman spaces of the unit disc $\mathbb{D},$ for rational functions in $\mathbb{D}$ having at most $n$ poles all outside of $\frac{1}{r}\mathbb{D}$, $0<r<1.$ The asymptotic sharpness of each of these inequalities is shown as $n\rightarrow\infty$ and $r\rightarrow1.$ Our results extend a result of K. Dyakonov who studied Bernstein-type inequalities (for the same class of rational functions) in the standard Hardy spaces.
+Given $n\geq1$ and $r\in[0,\,1),$ we consider the set $\mathcal{R}_{n,\, r}$ of rational functions having at most $n$ poles all outside of $\frac{1}{r}\mathbb{D},$ were $\mathbb{D}$ is the unit disc of the complex plane.
+We give an asymptotically sharp Bernstein-type inequality for functions in $\mathcal{R}_{n,\, r}\:$ in weighted Bergman spaces with ``polynomially'' decreasing weights.
+We also prove that this result can not be extended to weighted Bergman spaces with {}``super-polynomially'' decreasing weights.

-\section{1.
-Introduction}
+\section{Introduction}

-Estimates of the norms of derivatives for polynomials and rational functions (in different functional spaces) is a classical topic of complex analysis (see surveys given by A. A. Gonchar {[}Go{]}, V. N. Rusak {[}Ru{]} and Chapter 7 of {[}BoEr{]}).
-Here, we present such inequalities for rational functions $f$ of degree $n$ with poles in $\left\{ z\,:\;\left|z\right|>1\right\} $, involving Hardy norms and weighted-Bergman norms.
-Some of these inequalities are applied in many domains of analysis: for example 1) in matrix analysis and in operator theory (see {}``Kreiss Matrix Theorem'' {[}LeTr, Sp{]} or {[}Z1, Z5{]} for resolvent estimates of power bounded matrices), 2) to {}``inverse theorems of rational approximation'' using the \textit{classical Bernstein decomposition} (see {[}Da, Pel, Pek{]}), but also 3) to effective Nevanlinna-Pick interpolation problems (see {[}Z3, Z4{]}).
-Let $\mathcal{P}_{n}$ be the complex space of polynomials of degree less or equal than $n\ge1$.
-Let $\mathbb{D}=\left\{ z\in\mathbb{C}\,:\left|z\right|<1\right\} $ be the unit disc of the complex plane and $\overline{\mathbb{D}}=\left\{ z\in\mathbb{C}\,:\left|z\right|\leq1\right\} $ its closure.
-Given $r\in[0,\,1),$ we define (where ${\rm d}^{\circ}p$ means the degree of any $p\in\mathcal{P}_{n}$), the set of all rational functions in $\mathbb{D}$ of degree less or equal than $n\ge1$, having at most $n$ poles all outside of $\frac{1}{r}\mathbb{D}.$ Notice that for $r=0$, we get $\mathcal{R}_{n,\,0}=\mathcal{P}_{n-1}$.
+Estimates of the norms of derivatives for polynomials and rational functions (in different functional spaces) is a classical topic of complex analysis (see surveys by A.A.
+Gonchar \cite{Go}, V.N.
+Rusak \cite{Ru}, and P. Borwein and T. Erd\'elyi \cite[Chapter 7]{BoEr}).
+Such inequalities have applications in many domains of analysis; to mention just some of them: 1) matrix analysis and in operator theory (see {}``Kreiss Matrix Theorem'' \cite{LeTr,Sp} or \cite{Z1,Z5} for resolvent estimates of power bounded matrices), 2) inverse theorems of rational approximation (see \cite{Da,Pel,Pek}), 3) effective Nevanlinna--Pick interpolation problems (see \cite{Z3,Z4}).